 - Fuel tank explosions or onboard fire

-In , both boat operators will usually be at least partly at fault.
-It’s really a matter of how much each party is at fault.
-This is decided by a percentage, usually by a judge or jury (for example, 20-80, 50-50, etc.).
-However, there are certain instances when a person may be completely at-fault, like if the other driver was drunk.
+In a boat collision, both boat operators will usually be at least partly at fault.
+The relative fault of each party is typically decided on as a percentage by a judge or jury.
+However, there are certain instances when a person may be completely at-fault, like if the other operator was drunk.

 Hitting Another Boat's Wake

-Hitting large wake is common, but less thought about the aspect of boating injuries.
-When a boat hits large wake (the waves that are created by other craft), passengers can be thrown around inside the boat or thrown overboard.
+Hitting large wakes is common, but less thought about the aspect of boating injuries.
+When a boat hits a large wake (the waves created by other craft), passengers can be thrown around inside the boat or thrown overboard.
 The liability in a wake accident will generally depend on the circumstances, such as: